 Trained but Rusty

-If you have training but haven’t performed CPR or received recent training for a long time, you should only perform chest compressions.
+If you have training but haven’t performed CPR or received recent training for a long time, you should only perform hands only CPR.

 When Should You Stop Performing CPR?